-The first was proposed by Dr. Phil Wells has three tiers with rising pulmonary embolism risk level.
+The first was proposed by Dr. Phil Wells and had three tiers with the rising pulmonary embolism risk level.
 In our calculator, we call it the "3-level classification".
-Depending on the number of points scored in the Wells criteria system, patient can be scored into:
+Depending on the number of points scored in the Wells criteria system, the patient can be scored into:

 The second, "2-level classification", proposed individes patients into two groups:

 Nowadays, this classification seems to be of more clinical significance.
-It is recommended that the patients with Wells score of 5 points and more, directly undergo imaging tests (the best is the computed tomography pulmonary angiography – CTPA), while patients with lower Wells scores should be tested for their D-dimer level.
+It is recommended that the patients with a Wells score of 5 points and more directly undergo imaging tests (the best is computed tomography pulmonary angiography – CTPA).
+In contrast, patients with lower Wells scores should be tested for their D-dimer level.
 This test has a very high negative predictive value.
-It means that a low level of D-dimer (negative result of the test) credibly excludes pulmonary embolism.
-Because of that, patients do not need to undergo other more invasive diagnostics that may have a negative effect on their health.
+It means that a low D-dimer level (negative test result) credibly excludes pulmonary embolism.
+Because of that, patients do not need to undergo other, more invasive diagnostics that may have a negative effect on their health.